“There is no such thing as a neutral educational process.” ~ Paulo Freire, Pedagogy of the Oppressed

 My work has wondered at the extent to which Critical Pedagogy translates into digital space.
 Can the necessary reflective dialogue flourish within web-based tools, within social media platforms, within learning management systems, within MOOCs?
 What is digital agency?
 To what extent can social media function as a space of democratic participation?
 How can we build platforms that support learning across age, race, culture, gender, ability, geography?
 What are the specific affordances and limitations of technology toward these ends?
 If, indeed, all learning is necessarily hybrid, as I’ve argued, to what extent are Critical Pedagogy and digital pedagogy becoming also coterminous?

 The wondering at these questions is, in fact, not particularly new.
 In his forward to Freire’s Pedagogy of the Oppressed, Richard Shaull writes, “Our advanced technological society is rapidly making objects of most of us and subtly programming us into conformity to the logic of its system […] The paradox is that the same technology that does this to us also creates a new sensitivity to what is happening.”
-And, John Dewey writes in Schools of To-Morrow, published decades earlier, “Unless the mass of workers are to be blind cogs and pinions in the apparatus they employ, they must have some understanding of the physical and social facts behind and ahead of the material and appliances with which they are dealing.”
+And, John and Evelyn Dewey write in Schools of To-Morrow, published decades earlier, “Unless the mass of workers are to be blind cogs and pinions in the apparatus they employ, they must have some understanding of the physical and social facts behind and ahead of the material and appliances with which they are dealing.”
 If we are to keep every educative endeavor from becoming mill-work — from becoming only a reflection of oppressive labor practices and uneven power relationships — we must engage deeply with its reality.

 Increasingly, the web is a space of politics, a social space, a professional space, a space of community.
 And, for better or worse, more and more of our learning is happening there.
 For many of us, it is becoming increasingly difficult to distinguish between our real selves and our virtual selves, and in fact, these distinctions are being altogether unsettled.
 In “The New Learning is Ancient”, Kathi Inman Berens writes, “It doesn’t matter to me if my classroom is a little rectangle in a building or a little rectangle above my keyboard.
 Doors are rectangles; rectangles are portals.
 We walk through.”
 When we learn online, our feet are usually still quite literally on ground.
 When we interact with a group of students via streaming video, the interaction is nevertheless face-to-face.
 The web is asking us to reimagine how we think about space, how and where we engage, and upon which platforms the bulk of our learning happens.